 The channel manager allows a webmaster to manage multiple channels inside the CMS.
 A ‘channel’ can be any HST site, like a website, mobile site, REST API, etc. Each channel is tied to one mount inside an HST host group.
 A mount references the channel it belongs to.
 Mounts without a channel are not shown in the channel manager.

 Developers can define a channel's configuration parameters in a Java interface.
-These Settings can be edited in the Channel Manager.
+These Settings can be configured to be editable or read-only in the Channel Manager, see Workspace Configuration.
 HST components can access these properties via Java interfaces.

 Besides managing existing sites, the channel manager can also create new sites from blueprints defined by developers.
 A webmaster only needs to click 'Add channel', select the blueprint to use, and provide a name and URL for the new channel.